WasmEdge/docs/docs/deploy/podman.md

 ## Fedora Platform

-The easiest platform to run Wasm app with container is Fedeora, because the crun fedora package has supported WasmEdge as a defualt runtime.
+The easiest platform to run Wasm app with container is Fedora, because the crun fedora package has supported WasmEdge as a default runtime.
 We don't need to make any changes to run WasmEdge apps on fedora platform.
 If you use other Linux distributions, go to [next section](#other-linux-distributions).

 ### Install podman and WasmEdge